sboursault/cucumber-calc/README.md

 The problem with non-deterministism is that people will lose confidence in the test suite.
 This is the last thing we want.

-This post gives tracks on how to fight against them : http://martinfowler.com/articles/nonDeterminism.html
+This post gives tracks on how to fight against them: http://martinfowler.com/articles/nonDeterminism.html

 ### Interacting with UI